 - Do not squeeze other muscles at the same time as you squeeze your pelvic floor muscles.
 For example, do not use any muscles in your back, thighs, or buttocks.

-- Some people find it difficult to remember to do their exercises; a chart or a reminder on your phone may help.
+- Some people find it difficult to remember to do their exercises; a chart or a reminder on a phone may help.

 - You may find it helpful to do a 'squeeze' just before you do something that would otherwise cause you to leak, like coughing or lifting.